mmahlke/Bioinformatics-with-CRC-cluster/README.md

 Submitting a $$\textnormal{\color{darkorange}batch job}$$ is equivalent to sending a list of instructions to the cluster without being able to check between steps.
 Sometimes this approach is called 'submitting a batch script'.

 You've probably heard the term $$\textnormal{\color{darkorange}script}$$ a lot.
 What does that even mean?
 It's exactly what it sounds like.
-A play has a script that tells the actors what to say, when to say, how to say, where to stand, how loud to be, etc, etc. A $$\textnormal{\color{darkorange}script}$$ is just a set of directions you supply to the cluster. \
+A play has a script that tells the actors what to say, when to say, how to say, where to stand, how loud to be, etc, etc. A $$\textnormal{\color{darkorange}script}$$ is just a set of directions you supply to the cluster.

 Batch scripts are just text files and you can build them in any $$\textnormal{\color{darkorange}text editor}$$.
-Open whatever text editor your computer already comes equipped with. \
+Open whatever text editor your computer already comes equipped with.

 I like [notepad++](https://notepad-plus-plus.org/) because I like to have extra features!

 To start a $$\textnormal{\color{darkorange}script}$$, we need to tell Linux what command line interface (CLI) we want to use to interpret the rest of the script.
 Ours is $$\textnormal{\color{darkorange}BASH}$$.
 The lines at the beginning of the script are called the $$\textnormal{\color{darkorange}bash shebang}$$ and starts with the characters #!.
 For bash scripts, it typically looks like this: `#!/bin/bash` or `#!/usr/bin/env bash`.

 We also want to specify the $$\textnormal{\color{darkorange}resources and specifications}$$ that should be used for this job in the subsequent lines.
-For those lines, we do not need to include '!', but we will start the lines with '#' (hastag) and follow with command `SBATCH` to specify that these are instructions to SLURM. \
+For those lines, we do not need to include '!', but we will start the lines with '#' (hashtag) and follow with command `SBATCH` to specify that these are instructions to SLURM.

-In general, across many computing languages used to write scripts, $$\textnormal{\color{darkorange}lines that start with '#' are 'read' but not 'executed'}$$.
+In general, across many computing languages used to write scripts, lines that start with **'#'** are $$\textnormal{\color{darkorange}'read'}$$ but not $$\textnormal{\color{darkorange}'executed'}$$.
 Lines starting with '#' can be explicit instructions to the operating system or they can be comments for the reader/writer.
-Either way, Linux will interpret '#' lines are non-commands or non-executables. \
+Either way, Linux will interpret '#' lines are non-commands or non-executables.

 Let's start our file like this:
 ```